macbuse/macbuse.github.io/FN_ANAL/index.md

 ## Practical points

 1. We have a Discord server where we will meet.
-1. We might try to have a video chat on Zoom sometime so I can see you.
+1. We will try to have a video chat on Zoom sometimes so I can see you.
 1. I might use a [virtual whiteboard](https://awwapp.com/#) for teaching (so I can see your work) so you should try it out and tell me if you can use it.
+1. There will be corrections on YouTube but you **must** participate in class as much as possible by submitting scans of work and chatting.
-1. I will usually post the exercises with hints a day or two before class meets on this page.
+1. I will usually post on this page the exercises with hints a day or two before class meets.
 1. Because classes are online we will only use class time to
   - discuss corrections you have prepared
   - discuss things that have been difficult to understand in the Friday lecture (cours magistral).
+1. There may be a possibility to meet *en presentiel* in small groups but this and we will organize this if possible **so check you are on the list of names**.
 1. Classes will be in french.